2018 marks the 8th running of what has become one of the Southern Region’s most popular events.

 If your team will be playing at Southern Volleyball Center (SVC)

-Please call hotel and ask for a room in the Icebreaker block or click here for the on-line housing form
+Call hotel directly and ask for a room in the Southern Volleyball Center block

 Are allowed at all venues except for SSA.
 (SSA has concessions on site and does allow outside food and drink to be brought in, but requests that the tables in their cafe be used by participants and spectators actually eating their meals rather as a team gathering place to graze.)
 The tables themselves (or half-tables at SVC owing to space constraints) will be provided at all locations except for JCHS, where you will have to bring your own.
 One per team, please.